IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ## What's in this module?

-This module consumes your `Domain Model`, which you build in the `Domain Designer` and generates the corresponding CosmosDB implementation:-
+This module consumes your `Eventing Model`, which you build in the `Eventing Designer` and generates the corresponding MassTransit implementation:-

 * MassTransit ESB Implimentation
 * Message Publishing.